For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Guided by a series of statements, participants exchange views on the evening’s topic in smaller subgroups.
-Every event concludes with an open conversation involving all attendees.
 The secretary of the forum compiles the main conclusions of the dialogue and discussions into an advisory report.
-This report will be shared with the university’s Executive Board, published on the website and included in the newsletters distributed to all students and staff.
+This report will be shared with the university’s Executive Board, published on the website and included in the staff and student newsletters.

 Chair